Types of Motor Disabilities

 Spinal cord injury

-Spinal cord injuries can result in a state of paralysis of the limbs.
+Spinal cord injuries can paralyze the limbs.
 Paralysis of the legs is called paraplegia.
 Paralysis of the legs and arms is called quadriplegia.
-Before we get into the details of how spinal cord injuries affect web access, let's go over some of the statistics:

 - Males account for about 75% of those with spinal cord injuries.